-This is the new concourse at King's Cross station — a structure that nearly everyone would agree is both eye-pleasing and a much-needed boon to the previously overcrowded station.
+This is the main concourse at King's Cross station — a structure that nearly everyone would agree is both eye-pleasing and a much-needed boon to the previously overcrowded station.

-It's been likened to many things, including a flying saucer and, more prosaically, the roof of the British Museum.
+It's been likened to many things, including a flying saucer, the Starship Enterprise and, more prosaically, the roof of the British Museum.
 To our eye, it resembles a glacier.
 Like this.

 See that building on the right of our top image?
 That's the Great Northern Hotel, which opened in 1854 and is often described as the first purpose-built hotel in London.
 Here's how it looked around 100 years ago.

 The hotel is Grade II listed, so couldn't easily be knocked down to make way for the modern concourse, and nor did anyone want to knock it down.
 Instead, its gentle curve was incorporated into the designs.

 As you can see from the photo up top, the internal arc of the old building directly influenced the outer curve and therefore full diameter of the modern addition.
 Other shapes could have been considered, but in choosing the circular architecture, the size and shape of the new concourse were predetermined by the plans of Lewis Cubitt more than a century and a half ago.

 But why did Cubitt make his hotel curvy?
 It's not mere aesthetics.
 The frontage of his hotel was designed to snugly follow the curve of Pancras Road, as this map from 1862 shows.